 One of the biggest challenges of working at a CMHC are the circumstances and characteristics that follow clients who visit the CMHC.

-Clients who seek mental health services at community centers tend to have common characteristics that present barriers to providing therapy.
+Clients who seek mental health services at community centers may have life circumstances that present barriers to providing therapy.

-Many individuals experience homelessness or have no stable place of living, which can present difficulty when attempting to contact clients regularly to inform them of scheduling, appointments, and treatment information.
+Some individuals may experience homelessness or have no stable place of living, which can present difficulty when attempting to contact clients regularly to inform them of scheduling, appointments, and treatment information.

-Others experience unemployment or a lack of a steady stream of income, which can make it difficult for them to pay for services, seek help, pay for transportation, or find a means of making it to the facility.
+Others may experience unemployment or lack a steady stream of income, which can make it difficult for them to pay for services, seek help, or pay for transportation.

-A large part of the population experiences a lack of education, with a large portion not having completed high school or only having a GED or high school diploma.
-This can create increased difficulty for the client when trying to understand or fill out complicated materials such as paperwork, filing for Medicaid, finding resources in the community, or understanding clinicians who use a lot of professional jargon within sessions.
+CMHC clients may also vary in terms of education.
+If a client has less formal education, it may be more difficult to understand or fill out complicated materials such as paperwork, file for Medicaid, find resources in the community, or understand clinicians who use a lot of professional jargon within sessions.

-Most importantly, you must keep in mind the comorbidity that can be experienced by clients at CMHCs; some clients may experience a multitude of the various characteristics and circumstances mentioned above, making their time at the center increasingly more difficult.
+Most importantly, you must keep in mind the comorbidity that can be experienced by clients at CMHCs.
+Some clients may experience a multitude of the characteristics and circumstances mentioned above, making their time at the center increasingly more difficult.

 The Rewards of Working at a CMHC